Zurich-R-User-Group/zurich-r-user-group.github.io/README.md

 ```

-After pushing, assign a reviewer on GitHib and get your bog post merged.
+After pushing, assign a reviewer on GitHub and get your blog post merged.